-The fuel tank incorporates a threaded plastic filler cap.
-The cap has a vent tube which is routed to the tensionbar.
+The fuel tank incorporates a threaded plastic filter cap.
+The cap has a vent tube which is routed to the front of the tank and down alongside a frame down tube.

 The fuel tank petcock is located on the rear left-side of the fuel tank.
 Turn the petcock lever to the vertical position (ON) and fuel will flow to the carburetor.
 Turn lever to the horizontal position (OFF) to shut off fuel supply to the carburetor.